MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/hyper-v-server/storage-io-performance.md

 ## Pass-through disks

-The VHD in a VM can be mapped directly to a physical disk or logical unit number (LUN), rather than a VHD file.
-The benefit of this approach is the ability to bypass the NTFS file system in the root partition, which reduces the CPU usage of storage I/O. However, the pass-through approach involves the risk that physical disks or LUNs can be more difficult to move between machines than VHD files.
+You can map the VHD in a VM directly to a physical isk or logical unit number (LUN) instead of a VHD file.
+This *pass-through disk* lets you bypass the NTFS file system in the root partition, which reduces the CPU usage of storage I/O. However, this pass-through approach also involves a risk of physical disks or LUNs becoming more difficult to move between machines than VHD files.

-**Recommendation**: Avoid using pass-through disks due to the limitations introduced with VM migration scenarios.
+We recommend you avoid using pass-through disks due to the limitations they introduce in VM migration scenarios.

 ## Advanced storage features

-There are a few more performance optimizations to consider for advanced storage features.
+This section discusses some more performance optimizations you should consider for advanced storage features.

 ### Storage quality of service (QoS)

 In Windows Server 2012 R2 and later, Hyper-V includes the ability to set certain quality-of-service (QoS) parameters for storage on VMs.
-You can implement these parameters to gain several benefits:
+We recommend you implement Storage QoS to access extra storage parameters, set maximum and minimum IOPS thresholds for virtual hard disks, and monitor disk performance.
+You can implement these parameters to gain the following benefits:

 - Configure storage performance isolation in a multi-tenant environment

 - Specify the maximum and minimum input/output operations per second (IOPS) for virtual hard disks

-   Admins can throttle the storage I/O to prevent one tenant from consuming excessive storage resources that can affect other tenants.
-Set the minimum IOPS value and receive notifications when the threshold for optimal performance isn't met.
-The max/min IOPS values are specified in terms of normalized IOPS where every 8 KB of data is counted as an I/O.
+  - Admins can throttle the storage I/O to prevent one tenant from consuming excessive storage resources that can affect other tenants.
+Set the minimum IOPS value and receive notifications when the system doesn't meet the threshold for optimal performance.
+We specify the maximum or minimum IOPS values in terms of normalized IOPS where we every 8 KB of data as an I/O.

 - Receive notifications when storage I/O performance falls below defined thresholds to efficiently run VM workloads

 - Access storage parameters for VM metrics infrastructure and enable admins to monitor performance and charge-back related parameters

-Storage QoS also has some limitations:
+However, also keep in mind that Storage QoS has the following limitations:

 - Only available for virtual disks